 Signs – Numbness, tingling, and a burning sensation to the skin.
 If you are experiencing these symptoms, get indoors as quickly as possible.

 Treatment – For mild frostbite, get inside and begin to warm the area.
-If you notice skin changes such as blistering or a persistant color change, seek medical attention as soon as possible.
+If you notice skin changes such as blistering or a persistent color change, seek medical attention as soon as possible.

 Cornerstone Foot and Ankle is happy to offer same day and emergency appointments and weekend availability to meet your needs!
 Make an Appointment Request today!